kirandeepkaurkiran64-sys/Induction_response/README.md

 * No-ragging
 #### 10:30 to 11:30
 ### Lecture by Dr. Amit Kamra
-So, The day started with a wounderful lecture of Dr. Amit Kamra.
-He introduced us with the Digital Marketing Club (DMC).
-He told us that how in 2019 Respected Principal Sir have an idea that we should make our own Gne page on Facebook.
-Then later on Dr. Amit Sir create official pages on other platforms like Instagram, youtube and linkedin.
-He shows us our seniors hardwork for maintaining these profiles and making new projects, videos and create contents.
+The day began with a wonderful lecture by Dr. Amit Kamra.
+He introduced us to the Digital Marketing Club (DMC).
+He explained that in 2019, our respected principal had the idea to create a GNDEC page on Facebook.
+Later, Dr. Amit Sir created official pages on other platforms like Instagram, YouTube, and Linkedin.
+He showed us how our seniors have worked hard to maintain these profiles and create new projects, videos, and content.
 #### 11:30 to 12:30
 ### Dr. Randhir Singh on "Conduct of Examination"
-Sir start with a line that "Ignorance is not an excuse".
-I really throught that after listening to this line i would never ignore any information given by our teacher.
-Beacuse if one ignore an important information given by a mentor then this can lead toward a big cause.
-After that sir give us a brief touch on acaemic portal coving all important things And tell us about the examination how the number divided into different parts and much more.
+Sir began with the line, “Ignorance is not an excuse.”
+I felt that after hearing this, I would never ignore any information given by our teacher.
+If someone ignores an important detail from a mentor, it could lead to serious consequences.
+After that, Sir gave us a brief overview of the academic portal, covering all the important features.
+He also explained how exam marks are divided into different sections and much more.
 #### 12:30 to 1:30 Break
 #### 1:30 to 2:30
 ### P2P Lecture by Seniors
-Seniors teach us operators and if-else statements they are also giving us task as we finish each topics.
-Which really give us better understanding.
+The seniors taught us about operators and if-else statements, and they gave us tasks after each topic.
+This really helped us understand better
 #### 2:30 to 3:30
 ### Chemistry Lecture by Prof. Karan Bhalla
 This is the 2nd lecture by Karan Bhalla sir.
 He teach us the syllabus and starts 1st chapter.
 I really enjoy learning chemistry .
 He was helping each and every students with their doubts.